 I am planning to keep a set of each of our pets natural (unpainted) paw prints tucked away in safe storage.
 Since I’d taken multiples, I also painted a set.
-Just because!
-I opted for silver and black to match my vintage-style pegboard frames.
+For painting, I opted for silver and black to match my vintage-style pegboard frames.
 My beasts are too big for their paws to be used as hanging ornaments (other than Tiger), and I like the idea of having them on display in my office year-round.
 The painting really makes the prints pop, but it wasn’t easy.
 The prints were spray painted silver, black on the backs, and then carefully hand painted on the edges and the front around the prints.
 It’s all a matter of personal preference of course, but I think I’d use all over metallic if I was painting more paw prints in the future.
 Much easier and still very attractive.

 A Pawnote on Our Pawprints

 On a very sad note, it’s been years since we first shared this post and both Tiger and our sweet senior Oli have since crossed the rainbow bridge.
 I am so very glad that I have these prints from happier times.
 I think if I didn’t have these, I might have wanted to take a final print (clay and/or ink) before our last goodbye.
 If my heart could manage.
 We did extra sets of clay paw prints as well as ink paw prints with Oli in his final months.
 Some vets offer paw print taking for deceased pets or you can ask for a little time with your loved one to make your own.
 If the loss or illness of a pet is what has brought you to this post, I send you a giant virtual hug from one pet parent to another in your time of sorrow.